 I. Social Etiquette 101: Outclass the Competition

 Research shows that 55 percent of the first impression we make on others is based upon our appearance; 38 percent is based upon our presentation, or body language; and only 7 percent on what we say the first time we meet someone.
-In this two-hour class you will learn how to make the most of your assets and dress for your goals, as well as the social skills necessary to help you project confidence and make a great first and lasting impression.
+In this two-hour class you will learn how to make the most of your assets and dress for your goals, as well as the social polish necessary to help you project confidence and make a great first and lasting impression.

 Topics include: How to introduce yourself; how to make proper social and business introductions; meeting and greeting skills; how to make an entrance and work the room; successful style; networking savvy and strategy; how to enter and gracefully exit conversations; how to improve your mingling proficiency; how to make small talk; and much more.

 II.
 Strictly Business: Polished and Professional in a Corporate Environment

 Eighty-five percent of success in getting a job, keeping a job, and moving up in an organization is due to people or “soft” skills; 15 percent is due to technical skills, or the knowledge required for a job.
 According to HR professionals and corporate executives, these people or “soft” skills and emotional intelligence skills are lacking in today’s college graduates.
 The good news, however, is that these skills are much easier to learn than the technical skills it took years to learn; and yet, the lack of these basic skills can keep college graduates from achieving the dreams for which they worked so hard.
 This two-hour class will equip you with the essential leadership and social skills required to be polished and professional in the business world.

 Topics include: How to distinguish yourself from the competition with your presence power points; handshaking and introduction basics; interview and business meeting protocol; how to build rapport for successful business relationships; professional business office decorum; electronic business arena communications; dressing appropriately for your profession; and much more.